akhilome/study/courses/es6/notes/lesson1.md

 => Employ the use of [object literal shorthand](https://eslint.org/docs/rules/object-shorthand)

-=> On `for ... of` loops, I do not know how to explain at the moment, but here's the code:
+=> On `for ... of` loops, I do not know how to explain this at the moment, but here's the code:

 ```javascript
 const digits = [1,2,3,4,5,6,7,8,9];